-The following events are explicitly analysed with a subsequent loss of Class IV power: large LOCA, small LOCA, a single steam generator tube rupture, steam line breaks and feedwater system events.
+The following events are explicitly analysed with a subsequent loss of Class IV power: large LOCA, small LOCA, steam line breaks and feedwater system events.
 The analysis of loss of Class IV power for small LOCA is applicable to the analysis of single channel events, which include pressure tube rupture, channel flow blockage, end fitting failure and feeder breaks.